 Here’s a practical structure I recommend starting with:

 - Action Now: This is for emails that need a direct, timely response from you.
-The rules for this folder should be super specific, usually based on the sender (think your direct boss or a key client).
+The rules for this folder should be very specific, usually based on the sender (think your direct boss or a key client).

 This visual breaks down how that filtering process works.